getnikola/nikola/docs/manual.rst

 * A software project's site (`example <https://getnikola.com>`__)
 * A book's site

-Since Nikola-based sites don't run any code on the server, there is no way to process user input in forms.
+Since Nikola-based sites don’t run any code on the server, there is no way to process user input in forms.

-Nikola can't do:
+Nikola can’t do:

 * Twitter
 * Facebook
 * An Issue tracker
 * Anything with forms, really (except for `comments`_!)

-Keep in mind that "static" doesn't mean **boring**.
+Keep in mind that "static" doesn’t mean **boring**.
 You can have animations or whatever fancy CSS3/HTML5 thingie you like.
 It only means all that HTML is generated already before being uploaded.
 On the other hand, Nikola sites will tend to be content-heavy.
 What Nikola is good at is at putting what you write